kweronek/k3d/README.md

 You should have a key-pair before continueing.
 Create an EC2-instances (minumum t2.micro for 1 master/1 node, c5.large recommended for 1 master/1 node).
 Make sure your security groups allows any2any traffic (this must be changed in production).
 Connect to your server using ssh.
-(AWS will provide you with a predefined string)
+(AWS will provide you with a predefined string).

 ### Software
 Assuming git is installed your open a terminal and type:
 `git clone https://github.com/kweronek/k3d`
-`export PATH=$PAHT:.`
+`export PATH=$PATH:.`
 `sudo -s`
 `prepare`
 That's all!